 - Don’t get a job using your major.
 If you are accounting major #76 out of 100 in your new joiners class, you won’t stand out.
 If you are the only math major, you’ll stand out.
 Standing out early in your career is critical – if you don’t start to stand out until your 4th or 5th year, it’s too late (although keep point #8 in mind, too)!

 - Get a graduate degree or certification.
 I got a master’s degree, but I just as easily could have gotten a CPA (Certified Public Accountant) or CFA or CFP or CMA, etc. etc. Again, you need something to distinguish yourself from the Bachelor’s crowd – I think my master’s has opened a lot of doors that would otherwise have remained closed.
 I can’t emphasize this point enough.
 I know there are people out there who became officers with only a high school education, or a mail-order college degree.
 You may even find that with the rise in online colleges, more and more people will get degrees online while they work.
+There are plenty of options for an online business degree as well.
 But at the end of the day, if you want to get into a six-figure career, it’s going to be significantly easier if you have a master’s or an MBA or a law degree or a certification of some sort.

 - Take a ‘weird’ job.
 Early in my career (after about 2 years working) I volunteered to go work in Germany – but there were no openings in my company.
 I then proceeded to volunteer for a number of other assignments – odd ones around the US, in Europe, strange assignments like doing inspections of grain silos (yes, some clients are willing to pay accountants to verify how full silos are).
 All of my activity got me noticed, and I found myself winging off to Moscow with less than 3 full years’ work experience under my belt.
 To this day, it’s the first thing that anyone wants to talk about when they see my resume.
 Always.
 People are always full of questions, and I can throw out anecdotes that give me the appearance of being a confident self-starter because of my fearless decision.
 That one experience probably increased my lifetime earnings significantly, despite being (from my point of view) almost meaningless work-wise.